-British destroyers HMS Malcolm, Veteran and Wild Swan, on a more-or-less routine patrol off of Ostend, encounters a German convoy on radar.
+British destroyers HMS Malcolm, Veteran, and Wild Swan, on a more-or-less routine patrol off of Ostend, encounters a German convoy on the radar.
 The destroyers contact the RAF for assistance, which sends planes to drop flares over the convoy.
 The destroyers open fire and sink an escort ship, two trawlers towing barges, and a large barge.

 Kriegsmarine tug Escaut sinks off the French coast of unknown reasons, perhaps due to hitting a mine.

 Kriegsmarine freighter Cordoba hits a mine in the English Channel and is towed to Le Havre.
 The Cordoba is beached, but is a total loss and, after some preliminary repairs, ultimately scuttled in September 1944 to avoid capture by the Allies.

 The Luftwaffe attacks convoy CW 11 and damages destroyer HMS Atherstone in the English Channel off Ramsgate.

 In the Luftwaffe attacks on Dover, British motor torpedo boats MTB 29 and 71 are damaged, the latter severely.